 - to vote at the General Assembly by their representative or by proxy given to another full member

-- to nominate candidates for the board
+- to nominate candidates for the Board of Directors

-- to receive information on request about the financial situation and operations of EPA It is the duty of full members
+- to receive information on request about the financial situation and operations of EPA It is the duty of full members.

 - to ensure the safe operations of EPA by regularly participating at General Assemblies or giving proxy to another full member

 - to provide updated information through their yearly membership forms.

 E) Modification of membership status